-There is no required textbook.
-There are frequent readings that will consist of selected online content which will be posted on the course site.
-As part of your homework, you may be expected to download and install some free, open source software.
+There is no textbook.
+Readings will consist of selected online content which will be posted on Canvas.
+As part of your homework, you may be expected to view online videos or complete some online courses that introduce tools such Machine Learning Studio.